 “Please try to understand.”
 She placed her hand on his forearm, her touch gentle, pleading, but he refused to look at her.
 “For my entire married life, I have shared my time with your father with someone else.
 With you, and with Brent.
 With our family and friends, with the church, the entire town—and, my god, how many hours of my time with him did I have to hand over to the business?”

 She paused as though expecting him to answer, but he didn’t know what she wanted him to say.
-They all had sacrificed for the business.
-They all had lost time.
+They had all sacrificed for the business.
+They’d all lost time.
 Money.
 Their youth.
 But the business was their livelihood.
-They did what they had to do.
+They did what they’d had to do.

 “Too many, Jimmy.”